datazoompuc/datazoom.social/r-package/README.md

 ## Panel of Individuals

-The Continuous PNAD is a panel survey, in which each household is interviewed for five consecutive quarters.
-Despite correctly identifying the same household in all five interviews, the Pnad Continuous does not assign the same identification number to each member of the household at every interview.
+The Continuous PNAD is a panel survey from IBGE, in which each household is interviewed for five consecutive quarters.
-In case the user wishes to work with an individuals panel, it is necessary to construct a variable to identify each individual throughout different surveys.
-For this reason we use algorithms suggested by Ribas and Soares (2008).
-The authors elaborated a basic system identification and an advanced one.
-They differ by the number of variables used to identify individuals in different surveys.
-The idea is to verify inconsistencies in the set of variables.
-Either way the program may take a resonable amount of time to perform the identification process, depending on the computational capacity.

 ## Usage